springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

   we weight the edges by the rate.
 In the SEIR case we would need the graph ``H`` to have edges ``'E'``->``'I'`` and ``'I'``->``'R'``.
 The edges would be weighted by the transition rates.
-Note ``H`` need not have a node ``'S'``.
+Note ``H`` need not have a node ``'S'`` because susceptible nodes do not change status on their own.

-- Sometimes individuals change status due to the influence of a single other individual.
-For example an infected individual may transmit to a susceptible individual.
+- Sometimes individuals change status due to the influence of a single partner.
+  For example an infected individual may transmit to a susceptible partner.
   So an ``('I', 'S')`` pair may become ``('I', 'I')``.
-  We can represent these as a directed graph ``J``.
+We can represent these transitions with a directed graph ``J``.
 Here the nodes of ``J`` are pairs (tuples) of statuses, representing potential statuses of individuals in a partnership.
 An edge represents a possible partner-induced transition.
   In the SEIR case, there is only a single such transition, represented by the edge ``('I', 'S')`` -> ``('I', 'E')`` with a weight representing the transmission rate.
 No other nodes are required in ``J``.
 An edge always represents the possibility that a node in the first state can cause the other node to change state.
+So the first state in the pair remains the same.
 The current version does not allow for both nodes to simultaneously change states.

 #### Examples

-We demonstrate this with an SEIR example.
-To demonstrate some of the flexibility we allow some individuals have a higher rate of transitioning from ``'E'`` to ``'I'`` and some partnerships have a higher transmission rate.
+We demonstrate this first with an SEIR example.
+To demonstrate some of the flexibility we allow some individuals to have a higher rate of transitioning from ``'E'`` to ``'I'`` and some partnerships to have a higher transmission rate.
 This is done by adding weights to the contact network `G` which scale the rates for those nodes or partners.
 The documentation discusses other ways we can allow for heterogeneity in transition rates.

 Note that this process is guaranteed to terminate, so we can set ``tmax`` to be infinite.
-Processes which may not terminate will require another value.
+Processes which may not terminate will require a finite value.
 The default is 100.

 ```python